How to Become a Manager in Nursing

 What Skills and Education Are Needed to Become a Nurse Manager?

-The next step is to get a good base of nursing experience.
-Ideally, a nurse manager has five years of prior nursing experience, but sometimes two to three years can suffice under the right circumstances.
+Before you can get experience in a nurse manager role, you’ll need to get a good base of clinical experience.
+A nurse manager typically has five years of nursing practice experience, but sometimes two to three years can suffice under the right circumstances.
 A successful applicant who has thought about how to become a nurse manager rotates through several departments in a hospital to have a broad base of experience.

 How Much Do Nurse Managers Make?